How to Fix Crooked Teeth: 4 Ways to Get Straighter Teeth

-When your teeth don't fit together properly, even simple things like chewing or smiling can be a chore.
+Even simple things like chewing or smiling can be a chore when your teeth don't fit together properly.
 The sooner you can improve your smile, the better.

 In the past, there was just one way to fix crooked teeth.
-You'd walk into an orthodontist's office, and you'd walk out with metal brackets and wires on your teeth.
+You'd walk into an orthodontist's office and walk out with metal brackets and wires on your teeth.

-Braces come in many styles, experts say, including:
+Braces come in many styles, such as these:

-- Ceramic.
-Brackets are white, just like your teeth, and they are connected through wires and bands.
+Ceramic: Brackets are white, like your teeth, and they are connected to the teeth through wires and bands.